erietz/vim-voodoo/README.md

 # About

-All of the [seaborn](https://seaborn.pydata.org/) color schemes ported to vim with the help of [colorbuddy.nvim](https://github.com/tjdevries/colorbuddy.nvim)
+All of the [seaborn](https://seaborn.pydata.org/) styles ported to vim color schemes with the help of [colorbuddy.nvim](https://github.com/tjdevries/colorbuddy.nvim)

 # Installation